zuozhenggh/learning-library/developer-library/apex/intro-to-javascript/0-lab-intro-and-setup/content.md

     ![](images/create-workspace.png)

-6. Click the **DEMO** link in the success message.
+5. Click the **DEMO** link in the success message.
 This will log you out of APEX administration so that you can log into your new workspace.

     ![](images/log-out-from-admin.png)

-7. Enter **`SecretPassw0rd`** for the password, check the **Remember workspace and username** checkbox, and then click **Sign In**.
+6. Enter **`SecretPassw0rd`** for the password, check the **Remember workspace and username** checkbox, and then click **Sign In**.

     ![](images/log-in-to-workspace.png)

-You may now proceed to the next lab.
+You may now proceed to the [next lab](?lab=lab-1-javascript-basics).

 ## **Acknowledgements**

- - **Author/Contributors** -  David Peake, Database Product Management
+ - **Author/Contributors** -  Dan McGhan, Database Product Management
  - **Last Updated By/Date** - Jeffrey Malcolm, LiveLabs QA, June 2020

 See an issue?
 Please open up a request [here](https://github.com/oracle/learning-library/issues).
 Please include the workshop name and lab in your request.